About

 - Provisions meeting this criteria are identified as components.

-- Users vote on each component and the legislation as a whole.
+- Users vote on each piece of legislation as a whole and by component.

 Component Identification